 Diabetes.
 ED is common in men with diabetes.
 It causes early and severe hardening of the arteries.
 Problems with the nerves controlling erections are also often seen in men with diabetes.

 Nervous system causes.
 Several nervous system problems can lead to ED.
-For instance, multiple sclerosis, stroke, and spinal cord and nerve injuries.
+These include multiple sclerosis, stroke, and spinal cord and nerve injuries.
 Nerve damage from pelvic surgeries can cause ED.

 Medicine-induced impotence.
 Blood pressure medicines, anti-anxiety and antidepressant medicines, glaucoma eye drops, and cancer chemotherapy medicines are just some of the many medicines that can cause ED.

 Hormone-induced impotence.
 Hormone abnormalities can cause ED.
 These include increased prolactin, a hormone made by the pituitary gland.
 They also include steroid abuse by bodybuilders, too much or too little thyroid hormone, and hormones used to treat prostate cancer.
-In rare cases, low testosterone causes ED.
+Low testosterone can also cause ED.